This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • High Protein – 14 grams per serving from the protein powder and peanut butter which has healthy fat and some protein.

 • Low Calorie – This protein bar is 236 calories which is considered low calorie.
-Calories are important, but the nutrient balance is more important as unbalanced protein, fat and carbs in a recipe will driving hunger and cravings.
+Calories are important, but the nutrient balance is more important as unbalanced protein, fat and carbs in a recipe will driving hunger and sugar cravings.

 • Gluten Free – All the ingredients in this recipe are gluten free.